TahaElkhaoua/coding-challenge/README.md

 they can be summed into the following :

     - Basic React Libraries and react-router-dom : to handle HTTP requests.
     - axios : to handle fetch requests (the use of axios is a personal preference Javascript Fetch could also be used).
     - react-icons : for rendering custom UI icons.

+# HOW TO RUN PROJECT

+All you have to do to run our App is clone the project using the following command :
+    git clone git@github.com:TahaElkhaoua/coding-challenge.git

+Navigate to app directory and run : npm start

+Have a wonderful experience 👽